KatelynKodes/DuckCrossing/README.txt

 Once you downloaded the .zip file off of Github, extract the files into a desired folder.

 HOW TO RUN:
-Once your extracted files are in your desired folder, find the application titled
+Once your extracted files are in your desired folder, find the application titled "" and double click on the application.
+Should run as intended.

 HOW TO PLAY:
 Use the WASD keys to move forward, right, left, and downward and use the SHIFT key to run.
 Collect chicks by running into them

+KNOWN ISSUES:
+Chicks will disappear when mother duck collides with them.
+However, the colliders still show.